Bananymous/banan-os/README.md

 There does not exist a complete list of needed packages for building.
 From the top of my head I can say that *cmake*, *ninja*, *make*, *grub*, *rsync* and emulator (*qemu* or *bochs*) are needed.

+You need cmake version of atleast 2.26.
+If you are using cmake that is not found from PATH, you can set the CMAKE\_COMMAND environment variable to point to the correct cmake binary.

 To build the toolchain for this os.
 You can run the following command.
 > ***NOTE:*** The following step has to be done only once.
 This might take a long time since we are compiling binutils and gcc.
 ```sh